CPHS21/CPHS21/README.md

 We cordially invite you to submit your contribution to the workshop.

-We welcome submissions of **full papers (MAX 8 pages), posters (MAX 2 pages) and 5-min videos** of relevant work.
-All the submissions will be  peer-reviewed by at least 3 reviewers.
-All the accepted submissions will be posted on the workshop's website and accepted full papers will be published on-line via ACM Digital Library.
+We welcome submissions of **full papers (MAX 6 pages) and extended abstracts (MAX 2 pages)** of original work.
+All the accepted papers and extended abstracts will be posted on the workshop’s website and included in the ACM Digital Library.

-Submissions must be sent in pdf, following the [ACM conference template](https://www.acm.org/publications/proceedings-template) by the [HotCRP system](https://cphs21.hotcrp.com).
+Submissions must be sent in PDF format, 9 pt font, following the [ACM conference template](https://www.acm.org/publications/proceedings-template) by the [HotCRP system](https://cphs21.hotcrp.com).
 For video submissions, please submit a pdf explaining the video and embed the link on the text.
 Any questions please send an email to CPHS21@126.com.

 Accepted contributions will have the opportunity to present their work/ideas to the audience of our workshop.